UniqueClouds/deep-learning-communities/README.md

 Because the crawled and processed data is too big, we provide the data from the [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10477123.svg)](https://doi.org/10.5281/zenodo.10477123), please download and unzip it in the `./data/` folder.

-The file structure is like this:
+The raw data file structure is like this:
 ```sh
 raw
 ├── commits